Finding Freedom from Failure

 That night when I howled on my kitchen floor, I would have rated all eight statements as strongly agree and judged my gap to be an endless chasm.
-In that moment, my perstering perfectionism told me doing my best would never, ever be enough.
+In that moment, my pestering perfectionism told me doing my best would never, ever be enough.
 I should give up.

 Somehow, I dragged myself off the floor.
 The next morning, I rose slightly less miserable.
 I set a goal to move beyond perfect and find a way to heal.
 That took three years.

-I went from never enough to enoughness, from being a failure to having a failure, and from feeling flawed to forgiving my flaws.
+I went from never enough to always enough, from being a failure to having a failure, and from feeling flawed to forgiving my flaws.

 Finally, I found freedom.